 Jackson's should have clearly elaborated upon what Schmincke meant in English in a way that didn't set unrealistic expectations.
 To be fair, these ARE mixtures of Schmincke's most granulating pigments, exactly as if you had mixed them yourself.
 None of the paint tubes say "super" anywhere, and all of the swatch representations online appear to be accurate.

-As anyone who has played with Daniel Smith paints knows, these do not quite compare to the granulation or color separation of some of their colors.
-I do not believe these are similar enough to be compared to Daniel Smith's rare mineral paints (completely different ingredients available no where else) or their color separating mixtures that contain non-granulating colors (which have strong masstones due to using phthalo blue in cascade green, or the pv19 violet in royal purple).
+These are subtle and do not compare to the dramatic granulation or color separation of some of Daniel Smith or Roman Szmal's colors.
+I do not believe these are similar enough to be compared to Daniel Smith's mineral or primatek paints (made of completely different rare ingredients) or their color separating mixtures that contain non-granulating colors (which have strong masstones due to using phthalo blue in cascade green, or the pv19 violet in royal purple).
 These are different enough to be like comparing apples to oranges in this situation.
 Instead, appreciate these for what they are - mixtures of mostly opaque cobalts and earth browns.
 PG50 Cobalt Turquoise, PBr33 Mahogany Brown and PR233 Potters Pink being the real stars of this show.
 I do wish they hadn't made so many similar blue mixes with ultramarine pb29 though, because these were the most bland, least color separating ones of the bunch:

-See details on how these paints perform, including pigment ingredients, wet on wet wash, salt reaction, lifting, opacity, staining, lightfast ratings, masstone to diluted etc. on the following swatch cards:
+These hand painted swatches on Arches cold press watercolor paper display details on how these paints perform, pigment ingredients, wet on wet wash, salt reaction, lifting, opacity, staining, lightfast ratings, masstone to diluted range under bright scanner bed (direct) light:

 Where to buy?